-25 Thriving Edible Perennials In My Desert Garden
+25 Edible Perennials I Grow in My Desert Garden

 Each season, I aim to add more edible perennials to my desert garden.
-Where I live, we have very hot summers and mild winters, so the challenge is finding perennial crops that survive our hot, dry summers.
+Where I live, we have very hot summers and mild winters, so the challenge is finding perennial crops that can survive both summer and winter and still be worth the space.
 Over time, I’ve curated this list of 25 edible perennials that thrive in the hot climate of the Arizona desert, transforming my garden into an edible paradise.

 - Why grow edible perennials?